kevinkace/kevinkace.com/README.md

 ## Tech

-Static site using Gatsby, hosted with Netlify.
-Uses CSS-Modules.
+Built with Sveltekit, hosted with Netlify.